Mirage 50CN Pantera - The Chilean/Israeli Modification

 image

 All these changes were implemented in the same first plane, the Mirage 50C 514 series, which was presented with all the new improvements in 1988, being renamed “Pantera” and all these improvements being implemented in the other Mirage 50s.
 Initially the planes " Pantera" operated the Shafrir 2 but from 1993 the Israeli Python III missile was approved throughout the fleet, in addition a modernization kit called Griffin from Israel was integrated for the Mk.82 / Mk.83 and Mk.
 84 and for 1995 the LGB Griffin were part of the “Pantera” fleet that would later be inherited for the Mirage M-5MA Elkan.
 Regarding the plane’s electronics, it integrated more evolved versions of the Caiquén and Eclipse developed in the early 1980s by the Electronics Department of the Chilean Air Force Research Directorate.
 These developments were taken over by the company Desarrollo de Tecnologías y Sistemas (DTS) who integrated a complete suite of locally developed electronic countermeasures into the two aforementioned products.
 This suite received the name DM/A-401 and was the last component intended for the electronic protection of the aircraft, Caiquén was the development destined to alert the pilots of the emission of enemy radars, being this device capable of identifying if the signal of a radar came from a surveillance, acquisition or fire control equipment, both terrestrial and aerial.
 The system had a weight that did not exceed 10 kg.
-Having a coverage of 360º in azimuth and +/- 40º in elevation, Eclipse consisted of a passive self-defense system intended to disturb active radars or IR missiles.
+Having a coverage of 360º in azimuth and +/- 40º in elevation, Eclipse consisted of a passive self-defense system intended to disturb active radars or IR missiles, a device was also installed to launch Israeli-made Griffin laser-guided bombs.
 As of 1996, the aerial refueling probe was added.
 Finally, on December 28, 2007, the entire Pantera fleet was decommissioned.

 Detail of the mid-air refueling lance, detail of Pantera’s Canards fins, detail of RWR’s antenna on drift, detail of Pantera’s ECM dispenser